Indian Law

 What is the difference between electronic signature and digital signature in India?

-An electronic signature is a broad term covering any e-authentication method like typed names, scanned signatures, or click-to-sign.
-A digital signature specifically uses asymmetric cryptography issued by a licensed Certifying Authority (like eMudhra or Sify), providing higher legal certainty and non-repudiation under Section 3A of the IT Act.
+An electronic signature is a broad term covering any e-authentication method (typed names, scanned signatures, click-to-sign).
+A digital signature uses asymmetric cryptography issued by a licensed Certifying Authority, providing higher legal certainty and non-repudiation.
+Specifically, Section 17 of the Copyright Act 1957 stipulates that the creator is the first owner of copyright unless there is a written contract assigning these rights to another entity, such as an employer or client.

 Which type of e-contract is most enforceable?

-Click-wrap agreements are the most enforceable because they require the user to take affirmative action (clicking "I Agree").
-Browse-wrap agreements, where terms are merely linked on a website, are harder to enforce in Indian courts because users may never have read or noticed the terms.
+Click-wrap agreements are the most enforceable because they require the user to take affirmative action (clicking I Agree).
+Browse-wrap agreements, where terms are merely linked, are harder to enforce in Indian courts.
+According to Section 10 of the Indian Contract Act 1872, agreements are enforceable only when executed with the free consent of parties competent to contract, for a lawful consideration, and with a lawful object.

 Related reads: DPDP Act Impact on Contracts · How to Draft a Legal Contract · Contract Compliance Checklist